 Drinks, snacks, music, and a lot of fun are included in the tour price so all you have to do is to relax, have fun, and admire the magnificent view.

 Halfway through the tour, you will stop near some amazing coral reef so it’s time to put your snorkeling equipment on and explore the marine world.

-At the beginning of this article, some of you were wondering if snorkeling is good in Costa Rica, but now you all have the answer.
+At the beginning of this article, some of you wondered if snorkeling is good in Costa Rica, but now you all have the answer.

-Whether you go on the Pacific Coast, the Costa Rican islands, or the Caribbean side, you will surely find a suitable place to observe the incredible marine life.
+Whether on the Pacific Coast, the Costa Rican islands, or the Caribbean side, you will indeed find a suitable place to observe the incredible marine life.

 Not all the places presented in this article are suitable for beginners, but the ones close to the shore with shallow waters and weak currents are the ones you should consider.